orionrobots/orionrobots.github.io/_posts/2005-10-05-paving-rethink.md

 Pavements and roads are concrete - they do not breathe..
 Could that space be used more efficiently?

-Whenever a poxy piece of piping or cabling is altered - miles of paving is dug up, thrown away and recast/replaced.
+Whenever piping or cabling is altered - miles of paving is dug up and recast/replaced.
 Manhole covers come in an odd variety of shapes and sizes( cute but not useful).

-Here is my proposal - it may not be particularly cheap startup to implement, but may pay off well in the long run - reducing works costs and times (thus traffic problems from works), improving environment, and they would also look very cool.
-It would also make drainage much simpler.
+Here is my proposal - it is not cheap to implement, but will pay off well in the long run - reducing works costs and times (thus traffic problems from works), improving environment, and they would also look very cool.
+It makes drainage much simpler.

 Pavement and roads will be build in precast sections - mostly rectangular - but some variations/curves are included.